Application of Dipole-Moment Model in EMI Estimation

 This paper used magnetic near fields to extract the dipole-moment model to represent the real radiation source.
 This method prevents the measurement of electric fields so that the scanning time and points are saved significantly.
 These equivalent dipole-moment models can take the place of the real radiation source in the full-wave simulation tool.
 The electromagnetic interference between the real source and victim structures are well predicted in the simulation by the dipole-moment model.
 This is validated by a numerical example in this paper.

-J. Pan et al., "Application of Dipole-Moment Model in EMI Estimation," IEEE International Symposium on Electromagnetic Compatibility (2015, Dresden, Germany), pp. 350-354, Institute of Electrical and Electronics Engineers (IEEE), Aug 2015.
+J. Pan et al., "Application of Dipole-Moment Model in EMI Estimation," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2015, Dresden, Germany), pp. 350 - 354, Institute of Electrical and Electronics Engineers (IEEE), Sep 2015.

 Electrical and Computer Engineering